C-B-Prathyusha/ReturnOrderManagementSystem-Backend/README.md

 Cloud Link: http://localhost:8080-> For accessing the locally deployed application

-http://localhost:8000/swagger-ui/ -> Swagger for authentication microservice
+http://localhost:8000/swagger-ui/ -> Swagger for authentication microservice </br>
-http://localhost:8001/swagger-ui/ -> Swagger for component processing microservice http://localhost:8002/swagger-ui/ -> Swagger for packaging and delivery microservice
+http://localhost:8001/swagger-ui/ -> Swagger for component processing microservice </br>
+http://localhost:8002/swagger-ui/ -> Swagger for packaging and delivery microservice</br>

 Login credentials:

-username: Prathyu | password: admin
+username: Prathyu | password: admin</br>
-username: Shilpa | password: admin
+username: Shilpa | password: admin</br>
 Project Overview:

 This project deals with the return order management wherein a pre-created user can login into the system and can perform: